Frequently asked questions

 That’s the beauty of equity release.
 The money is yours to do whatever you want with it.
 It could be for a holiday, a new car, to help your family or to enjoy your life.
 The choice is yours.

-Since 2004 the equity release market is fully regulated.
+Since 2004, the equity release market is fully regulated.
 All equity release providers and advisers are authorised and regulated by the Financial Conduct Authority (FCA) – which regulates and protects to put your mind at rest.
 There is significant consumer protection in place – whether you choose a lifetime mortgage or a home reversion plan.
-For extra piece of mind, there is also an industry trade body, the Equity Release Council (ERC), that represents providers, qualified advisers, intermediaries and surveyors who work in the sector.
+For extra peace of mind, there is also an industry trade body, the Equity Release Council (ERC), that represents providers, qualified advisers, intermediaries and surveyors who work in the sector.
 Members must adhere to the council’s Statement of Principles, which puts in place safeguards for you.

 Even though you won’t be able to leave your home behind for your loved ones, the money from the sale of the home will be used to pay off your loan – and anything leftover will go to your estate.
 Plus, if you want to guarantee an inheritance for your loved ones, you can do so.
 You’ll be able to ringfence some of the value of your home to leave as a legacy – just make sure you tell your adviser when you meet them for the first time.
 They’ll be able to find and tailor a suitable equity release plan for you.